tombotley/project1/README.md

 <br/><br/>

 **Objectives**
+•	Create a book review website where users can register, search for books and leave reviews.

 •	Become more comfortable with Python.

 •	Gain experience with Flask.

 •	Learn to use SQL to interact with databases.

+•	Use the Goodreads API to include review data from a wider audience and build the websites own API so that users can query book and review data programmatically.
 <br/><br/>